astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 used to locate objects and determine their motion.
 Borrowing an idea introduced by Newton to predict the behavior of dynamical systems, we introduce the momentum 4-vector.
-The 4-velocity is a proper 4-vector in that its compo- nents in two different reference frames are related by the Lorentz transfor- mation, and its size is a Lorentz scalar as demanded by the Michelson- Morley experiment.
+The 4-velocity is a proper 4-vector in that its components in two different reference frames are related by the Lorentz transformation, and its size is a Lorentz scalar as demanded by the Michelson- Morley experiment.